Kakadu/lablqml/qml/README.md

 `cd ../src && ./configure && ocamlbuild mocml/mocml.native`

 ######Helper library
-In `lib` you can find a library for expsing OCaml-created object to QML.
+In `lib` you can find a library for exposing OCaml-created object to QtQuick runtime.
 It does not have any special OCaml dependencies.
-Just don't forget to set correct LD_LIBRARY_PATH and PKG_CONFIG_PATH before building.
+Just don't forget to set correct `LD_LIBRARY_PATH` and `PKG_CONFIG_PATH` environment variables before building.

 ######Test example
 Test example can be found in `test`.
 There is Makefile there to build it.
-This example uses custom component Qt.labs.FolderListModel which can be built using `build_forlderlistmodel` script.
-You can built example itself using Makefile.
+This example uses custom component Qt.labs.FolderListModel which can be built using `build_folderlistmodel` script (it will be called by generated Makefile too).
+You can built example itself using
+Makefile.
 Script `./configure` generates some files using `mocml` generator mentioned before.
-Dont forget to add symlink to it:
+Don't forget to add symlink to it if it doesn't exists:
   `ln -s ../../src/mocml.native mocml`.

 N.B.
 This example is OCamlBrowser clone and it depends on `compiler-libs`